Simplifying Resource Discovery for Caseworkers and Non-profit Organizations with BRIDGEGOOD.

 Understanding Resource Discovery Workflows, Partnership Challenges, and Collaboration Pain Points

-To understand how caseworkers discover resources and build partnerships, we conducted moderated interviews and contextual inquiry with 12 participants across 4 Bay Area organizations.
-Our research included caseworkers, analysts, and program managers from BACR, Roadmap to Peace, Justice for Shaun Project, and Center of Re-entry Excellence (C.O.R.E).
+To understand how caseworkers discover resources and build partnerships, I conducted moderated interviews and contextual inquiry with 12 participants across 4 Bay Area organizations.

 Research Takeaway